 Mount Royal, Quebec was a model city designed to be at the foot of Mount Royal mountain in Canada.
-Designed by Frederick Todd, who was heavily influenced by Ebenezer Howard, Mount Royal was created on 4,800 acres of farmland in 1912.
-Mount Royal was created as a response to industrialization and big-city problems that plagued large metropolitan centers during the late 19th and early 20th centuries, as part of the urban renewal movements of the times.
+Designed in 1912, Mount Royal was created as a response to industrialization and big-city problems that plagued large metropolitan centers during the late 19th and early 20th centuries and was an alternative to urban renewal movements of the times.
 As a Garden City, Montreal large green spaces, the presence of a railway, main arterial roads, winding parkways, and was surrounded by a large rural belt.
 However, besides design elements, the city failed to realize the spirit of Ebenezer Howard’s goals for Garden Cities, creating an enclave for upper-class citizens instead.
 Additionally, after the Canadian Northern Railway tunnel projects reached completion, the city lacked industry and self-sufficiency, relying more on rapid transit systems to the opportunities in downtown Montreal.